 As I left to catch my bus on the Wednesday evening I felt quite elated; I’d completed my first week back in the office.
 I hadn’t cried!
 And most people seemed happy to have me back.
 A warm glow of appreciation comforted me on my bus ride home, and I found myself smiling in the knowledge that I get to spend the next five days with my beautiful daughter.

-Week Two is an altogether different story.
+is an altogether different story.
 I flounced into work on the Tuesday; looking forward to a bit of alone time.
 I then realised that the previous week had lulled me into a false sense of security; I’m here for the foreseeable future.

 Get me out of here.
 Please someone get me out of here.

 I spent most of week two very close to tears.
 I was angry and frustrated: I don’t want to be here.
 I want to be at home with my baby.

 Reality well and truly hit.
 I was very thankful when 6pm on Wednesday arrived and greatly glugged the large gin waiting for me at home.

 Week Three swiftly appears out of nowhere.
 Dreading what the week may hold, I haul myself out of bed and begrudgingly get dressed for work.
 The two days are better, but I’m still not happy.
 (Understatement).

 The hardest thing about week three happened on Thursday.
 Nick passed Busby over to me after a goodbye cuddle and headed to work.
 She cried when she was passed over.
 My heart shattered into a thousand pieces.
 She has never cried being “left” with me before.
 Never.
 I found myself sobbing; irrationally cursing feminism and railing-chaining-women.